psingh-neudesic-zz/python-training/README.md

 # python-training

-This is the repository used for python training at Neudesic India
+This is the repository used for python training by push!